Brhnara/Mydoctor/README.md

-Sample web application with React Native
+ web application with React Native